 The latest hit on the distributed software testing scene is Kyle Kingsbury’s Jepsen.
-A flexible tool that causes hard-to-handle network outages, Jepsen partitions and delays for a variety of distributed systems, including Apache Cassandra, and now Scylla.
-Learn more
+A flexible distributed systems safety research tool that causes hard-to-handle network outages, Jepsen partitions and delays for a variety of distributed database systems, including Apache Cassandra, and now ScyllaDB.
+Learn more about ScyllaDB / Jepsen testing